watchmypizza/Meteor/README.md

 **The space between the command and the prefix is mandatory, or the command won't execute.**

+Currently the bot has an amount of **36** commands.
+Though the number may vary every time the bot updates.
+Don't expect this number to be updated everytime there is a new command.

 # Command Overview

 The bot has a total of 36 commands (including sub-commands).
 This number may update every once in a while, but don't expect it to be often.